Kali (demon): Death

 Kali dies one-third of the way through the Kalki Purana.
 During the decisive battle between Kali and Kalki's armies, Kali tried to face both Dharma and Satya Yuga personified, but was overwhelmed and fled on his donkey because his chariot had been destroyed, leaving his owl-charged war flag to be trampled on the battlefield.
 Kali retreated to the citadel of his capital city of Vishasha where he discovered his body had been mortally stabbed and burned during his battle with the two devas.
 The stench of his blood billowed out and filled the atmosphere with a foul odor.
 When Dharma and Satya burst into the city, Kali tried to run away, but, knowing his family had been destroyed, coupled with his grievous wounds, he "entered his unmanifested years".
-This might lead some to believe he died, but one version of the Kalki Purana in the book The Origins of Evil in Hindu Mythology states Kali does not die but, instead, escapes through time and space to live in the Kali Yuga of the next Kalpa.
+This might lead some to believe he died, but one version of the Kalki Purana in the book The Origins of Evil in Hindu Mythology states Kali does not die but, instead, escapes through time and space to live in the Kali Yuga of the next kalpa.
 The author comments, "Unlike most battles between devas and asuras, however, this apparent victory is immediately undercut, for Kali escapes to reappear in 'another age'—in our age, or the next Kali Age."
 Since he had the power to manifest himself in human form on earth, he was able to forsake his dying corporeal form to escape in spirit.

 Family lineage

-Kali is the great-great-grandson of Brahma.
+In Kalki Purana, Kali is the great-great-grandson of Brahma.
 He is the son of Krodha (Anger) and his sister-turned-wife Himsa (Violence).
 He is the grandson of Dambha (Vanity) and his sister Maya (Illusion).
 He is the great-grandson of Adharma (Impropriety) and his wife, Mithya (Falsehood).
-Adharma was originally created from Brahma's back as a Maleen Pataka (a very dark and deadly sinful object).
+Adharma was originally created from Brahma's back as a malina pataka (a very dark and deadly sinful object).

-B. K. Chaturvedi, a modern translator of the Kalki Purana, states in a footnote that the growth of this dark sinful object into Adharma seems to, "convey the growth of Kali Yuga and its obnoxious offshoots."
+B. K. Chaturvedi, a modern translator of the Kalki Purana, states in a footnote that the growth of this dark sinful object into Adharma seems to "convey the growth of Kali Yuga and its obnoxious offshoots."